 Between 2016-2019 I was the performing arts tutor at Crisis Skylight centre in London, working the individuals from various backgrounds with experiences of homelessness.

-Alongside this work I have lead workshops in schools, community centres and charities.
+Alongside this work I occasionally run workshops in schools, community centres and charities.